Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 2. At the start of a function that has a "vulnerable" buffer, right after saving non-volatile registers and allocating space on the stack for local variables, the stack cookie is saved on the stack.
 It isn't saved as-is, but it's xored with the current RSP value:
 ![](/assets/images/bof_gs/gs_imp_1.jpg)

-3. At the end of the function, right before returning, the saved xored cookie is xored again against RSP and compared to the cookie in the _\_\_security_check_cookie_ function:
+3. At the end of the function, right before returning, the saved xored cookie is xored again against RSP and compared to the original cookie in the _\_\_security_check_cookie_ function:
 ![](/assets/images/bof_gs/gs_imp_3.jpg)

 4. If they're not identical, KeBugCheckEx is called with [0xF7 bugcheck code](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-0xf7--driver-overran-stack-buffer)